Are you considering buying a CT scanner? Are you having trouble determining the type and price range that you should search for?

 These are high-end CT scanners that have exceptional image quality and are outstanding for cardiac exams, as they can image the heart in one rotation.

 No sedatives or other medications to decrease the heart rate are necessary and it also reduces artifacts due to movement.

 The costs of these systems range from 250.000 euros and upwards for a used system.

 Popular systems: Toshiba Aquilion One and Philips Brilliance ICT.

-Other Factors That Influence the Price of CT Scanners
+Other Factors That Influence How Much Does a CT Scanner cost